Parsa-Rajabi/CIS-110/docs/syllabus.md

 **Section CIS 110 AB6 [CRN 90272]**
 **Section BUS 160 AB6 [CRN 90139]**

 ---
 ## Course Instructor

 **Name:** Parsa Rajabi

 **Email:** parsa.rajabi [at] ufv [dot] ca

+**All inquiries should be sent to the instructor via email.
+Blackboard Messages are NOT monitored/answered**

 Note: When emailing, please include the following in your email: